 Lawman turned outlaw, Alvord was born in Arizona Territory in 1866.
 The son of a justice of the peace, he often traveled with his father.
-When he was just 15 years old he was working as a stable hand at Tombstone’s O.K.
+When he was just 15-years-old he was working as a stable hand at Tombstone’s O.K.
 Corral, where he witnessed the famous gunfight.
-Three years later, he also was present when vigilantes lynched John Heath, a convicted thief and murderer.
+Three years later, he was present when vigilantes lynched John Heath, a convicted thief and murderer.

-For the next three years, Alvord served with Slaughter in many a shoot-out with outlaws, rustlers, and gunmen of all kinds.
+For the next three years, Alvord served with Slaughter in many shoot-outs with outlaws, rustlers, and gunmen of all kinds.
 However, Alvord’s sterling reputation as an efficient lawman began to slip in 1889, when he began to drink heavily.

 Frequenting the many saloons of Tombstone, Alvord started to socialize with some of the criminal elements and was known to get into frequent scuffles.
 As Slaughter began to chastise his actions, Alvord soured on both the Sheriff and the law.

-Again he obtained work as a town constable but commanded very little respect as by this time he had become a serious alcoholic.
+In Willcox, Alvord first worked as a constable and later became a deputy sheriff.
+However, he commanded very little respect as, by this time, he had become a serious alcoholic.
 By the turn of the century, Alvord had given up on being a lawman and joined with the many outlaws he had befriended over the years.
 Starting with cattle rustling, he later formed a gang with Billy Stiles and began to commit armed robberies.
-After a foiled attempt to rob a Fairbank train and a run-in with tough lawman Jeff Milton, Alvord was arrested and taken to the Cochise County Jail.
+After a failed attempt to rob a Fairbank train and a run-in with tough lawman Jeff Milton, Alvord was arrested and taken to the Cochise County Jail.
 By that time, his former boss, George Bravin was working as a lawman in Tombstone and the two came face to face once again.

-The gang continued their criminal ways until both both Alvord and Stiles were arrested in December, 1903.
+The gang continued their criminal ways until both Alvord and Stiles were arrested in December 1903.
 Again they were incarcerated in the Tombstone Jail and again they escaped.
-Shortly later, Alvord got the idea that they would fake their deaths in order to get the law off their trail.
+A short time later, Alvord got the idea that they would fake their deaths in order to get the law off their trail.
 The pair either killed two Mexicans or unearthed them from recent graves and sent them in sealed coffins to Tombstone.
 Spreading the word that the coffins contained their own outlaw bodies, the lawmen were suspicious and opened the coffins.
 Finding the moldering remains of the Mexicans, rather than the outlaws, they went after them again.